learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

 employers can decide a lot about how you present yourself and what kind of person you are to work with from these questions.
 Leave your best impression, always.

+- **Uphold the Community Standards.** It is entirely appropriate to ask colleagues or collaborators to take this process before you get roped into helping them as well.
+If someone asks you a question and it's clear they've not followed these steps, it's _entirely_ appropriate to suggest these steps so that you can more clearly understand their problem.
+Your time, as a developer, is valuable.
+By insisting that _others_ respect your time, _you_ will respect it as well.

+Additionally, many collaboration sites hold a Code of Conduct.
+Operate within in it.
+While many developers cover their insecurities by being snarky, misogynist, and generally nasty, Flatiron learners radiate positivity.

 ## Conclusion

 Generally, methodical description and documentation will help you see your bug.